Volume Leveling automatically adjusts the playback volume in order to maintain a consistent level regardless of the source material.

 - ReplayGain information is often written into REPLAYGAIN_* tags in media files

-Since many files out in the world already contains these tags, Roon supports making use of that information when it's present.
+Since many files out in the world already contain these tags, Roon supports making use of that information when it's present.

 (Note that in many cases, REPLAYGAIN_* tags may contain R128 measurements that have been adjusted by 5dB to compensate for the differences in target level.
 This doesn't present a problem--just something to be aware of!)